-- 4. strategies for improving instruction, curriculum, and student achievement, including the English and, where practicable, the native language development and the academic achievement of English learners; - 5. a process to examine the equitable distribution of teachers and strategies to ensure low-income and minority children are not taught at higher rates than other children by inexperienced, ineffective, or out-of-field teachers; - 6. education effectiveness practices that integrate high-quality instruction, rigorous curriculum, technology, and a collaborative professional culture that develops and supports teacher quality, performance, and effectiveness; and - 7. an annual budget for continuing to implement the school district plan. - B. School district site and school site goals shall include the following: - 1.
-All students will be required to demonstrate essential skills to effectively participate in lifelong learning.
-These skills include the following: - a. reading, writing, speaking, listening, and viewing in the English language; - b. mathematical and scientific concepts; - c. locating, organizing, communicating, and evaluating information and developing methods of inquiry (i.e., problem solving); - d. creative and critical thinking, decision making, and study skills; - e. work readiness skills; - f. global and cultural understanding. - 2.
-Each student will have the opportunity and will be expected to develop and apply essential knowledge that enables that student to: - a. live as a responsible, productive citizen and consumer within local, state, national, and global political, social, and economic systems; - b. bring many perspectives, including historical, to contemporary issues; - c. develop an appreciation and respect for democratic institutions; - d. communicate and relate effectively in languages and with cultures other than the student's own;
+- a. reading, writing, speaking, listening, and viewing in the English language; - b. mathematical and scientific concepts; - c. locating, organizing, communicating, and evaluating information and developing methods of inquiry (i.e., problem solving); - d. creative and critical thinking, decision making, and study skills; - e. work readiness skills; - f. global and cultural understanding. - 2.
+Each student will have the opportunity and will be expected to develop and apply essential knowledge that enables that student to: - a. live as a responsible, productive citizen and consumer within local, state, national, and global political, social, and economic systems; - b. bring many perspectives, including historical, to contemporary issues; - c. develop an appreciation and respect for democratic institutions; - d. communicate and relate effectively in languages and with cultures other than the student's own; - e. practice stewardship of the land, natural resources, and environment; - f. use a variety of tools and technology to gather and use information, enhance learning, solve problems, and increase human productivity. - 3.

-West Central Education District - EDP 601

-- e. practice stewardship of the land, natural resources, and environment; - f. use a variety of tools and technology to gather and use information, enhance learning, solve problems, and increase human productivity. - 3.
 Students will have the opportunity to develop creativity and self-expression through visual and verbal images, music, literature, world languages, movement, and the performing arts. - 4.
-School practices and instruction will be directed toward developing within each student a positive self-image and a sense of personal responsibility for: - a. establishing and achieving personal and career goals; - b. adapting to change; - c. leading a healthy and fulfilling life, both physically and mentally; - d. living a life that will contribute to the well-being of society; - e. becoming a self-directed learner; - f. exercising ethical behavior. - 5.
-Students will be given the opportunity to acquire human relations skills necessary to: - a. appreciate, understand, and accept human diversity and interdependence; - b. address human problems through team effort; - c. resolve conflicts with and among others; - d. function constructively within a family unit; - e. promote a multicultural, gender-fair, disability-sensitive society. - C. Every child is reading at or above grade level no later than the end of grade 3, including English learners, and teachers provide comprehensive, scientifically based reading instruction, including a program or collection of instructional practices that is based on valid, replicable evidence showing that, when the programs or practices are used, students can be expected to achieve, at a minimum, satisfactory reading progress.
-The program or collection of practices must include, at a minimum, effective, balanced instruction in all five areas of reading (phonemic awareness, phonics, fluency, vocabulary development, and reading comprehension), as well as instructional strategies for continuously assessing, evaluating, and communicating the student's reading progress and needs.
+School practices and instruction will be directed toward developing within each student a positive self-image and a sense of personal responsibility for: - a. establishing and achieving personal and career goals; - b. adapting to change; - c. leading a healthy and fulfilling life, both physically and mentally; - d. living a life that will contribute to the well-being of society; - e. becoming a self-directed learner;

+- f. exercising ethical behavior. - 5.
+Students will be given the opportunity to acquire human relations skills necessary to: - a. appreciate, understand, and accept human diversity and interdependence; - b. address human problems through team effort; - c. resolve conflicts with and among others; - d. function constructively within a family unit; - e. promote a multicultural, gender-fair, disability-sensitive society.

+[Note: School district and site goals example courtesy of the Winona School District.]

+- C. Every child is reading at or above grade level no later than the end of grade 3, including English learners, and teachers provide comprehensive, scientifically based reading instruction, including a program or collection of instructional practices that is based on valid, replicable evidence showing that, when the programs or practices are used, students can be expected to achieve, at a minimum, satisfactory reading progress.
+The program or collection of practices must include, at a minimum, effective, balanced instruction in all five areas of reading (phonemic awareness, phonics, fluency, vocabulary development, and reading comprehension), as well as instructional strategies for continuously assessing, evaluating, and communicating the student's reading progress and needs. - 1.
+The school district must identify, before the end of kindergarten, grade 1, and grade 2, all students who are not reading at grade level.
+Students identified as not reading at grade level by the end of kindergarten, grade 1, and grade 2 must be screened for characteristics of dyslexia, unless a different reason for the reading difficulty has been identified. - 2.
+Students in grade 3 or higher who demonstrate a reading difficulty to a classroom teacher must be screened for characteristics of dyslexia, unless a different reason for the reading difficulty has been identified.

+[Note: According to Minnesota statutes, dyslexia screening is to be conducted in a locally determined manner.]